PMswitch/PMSwitch/README.md

 # PMSwitch 🔄

 A zero-config CLI tool that detects a project's package manager (pnpm, yarn, npm, bun) by analyzing lockfiles and proxies commands to the correct package manager.
+Say goodbye to manually switching between package managers in different projects!

 ## Features